General Information for Intended Parents

 No, it’s not required.
 While Colorado has many top-ranked fertility centers, intended parents sometimes prefer a center closer to home.
 If long-distance travel is required, your surrogate is compensated for her travel expenses.

 Can I work with my own fertility center for the medical treatment of our chosen surrogate?

 Yes, provided your fertility center operates in a surrogacy-friendly state.
 If that is not the case, we can refer you to several reputable fertility centers in surrogacy-friendly Colorado.

-All our surrogate mothers reside in Colorado.
-Your surrogate mother delivers your child(ren) at a hospital in the vicinity of her home.
+All our surrogates reside in Colorado.
+Your surrogate delivers your child(ren) at a hospital in the vicinity of her home.
 We prefer that she use the same hospital and the same OB/GYN who delivered her own children.
 If this arrangement won’t work, we help her locate another OB/GYN and hospital that’s close to home.